Adopted by President’s Cabinet 9/22/20; 1/7/21 AE; 8/23/22

 II.
 Non-Title IX Sexual Misconduct, Discrimination and Protected Harassment Process and Procedures with Employee Respondents

 A. Filing a Complaint: Any member of the college community who believes that he or she has experienced or witnessed discriminatory, harassing or threatening behavior toward an individual(s) or protected class of individuals should report the incident(s) promptly to the Title IX Coordinator or the Coordinator’s designee (hereinafter “Coordinator”) who has oversight of discrimination, harassment, and Title IX complaints.
-Sherrie Helms, Associate Vice President for Student Conduct and Title IX serves as EGSC’s Title IX Coordinator: 478-289-2360 or titleixFREEOMNIUPDATE.
+Cynthia Reese, Assistant Director of Student Conduct & Title IX Coordinator, serves as EGSC’s Title IX Coordinator: 478-289-2152 or titleixFREEOMNIUPDATE.
 Any member of the college’s faculty or administrative staff that receives a complaint or otherwise becomes aware of behavior that may violate this policy must report the incident directly to the Coordinator or the Coordinator’s designee.
 Complaints can be filed in person, in writing (via email) or by telephone.
 Complaints will be memorialized into a written complaint format and should include as much information as possible such as: name and contact person of individual accused of misconduct, description of the alleged misconduct, date, time and place of alleged misconduct, name and contact information of witnesses or individuals with knowledge of the incident, whether any tangible physical evidence has been preserved, and whether a police report or criminal complaint has been made.
 Complaints may also be made via the EGSC Hotline.

 Anonymous complaints may limit the extent to which the complaint can be investigated.
 Complaints should be initiated as soon as possible from the date of the alleged behavior/action or when the complainant first obtained knowledge of the facts of the allegation.
 A record of each complaint and its resolution will be maintained by the Coordinator or the Coordinator’s designee.